Martin-Alexander/strata_tables/README.md

 So far, everything shown works with or without versioning.

-## Versioning

-This gem provides two options for versioning: application versioning and system versioning.
-They can be used alone, in parallel, or in conjunction to form full bitemporal data model.

-**System versioning** uses PostgreSQL triggers on a source table and automatically maintains a separate history table that tracks the history of every record as they're created, updated, and deleted.
-Since versioning is done at the database level, it can operate completely out of sight of Active Record.

-**Application versioning** gives the application full control of the versioning process.
-While system versioning is limited to using transaction time, application versioning can be based on any number of business-relevant time dimensions like validity time, assertion time, or specific sub-domains of your business.

-For both options, versioning can be applied to only a subset of tables.

 ## System Versioning

 The temporal model of this gem is based on the SQL specification.
 It's also roughly the same model used by RDMSs like [MarianaDB](https://mariadb.com/docs/server/reference/sql-structure/temporal-tables/system-versioned-tables) and [Microsoft SQL Server](https://learn.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-ver17), and by the PostgreSQL extension [Temporal Tables Extension](https://github.com/arkhipov/temporal_tables) and its PL/pgSQL version [Temporal Tables](https://github.com/nearform/temporal_tables).

 Rows in the history table (or partition, view, etc.) represent rows that existed in the source table over a particular period of time.
-For PostgreSQL implementations this period of time is typically stored in a `tstzrange` colunmn that this gem calls `system_period`.
+For PostgreSQL implementations this period of time is typically stored in a `tstzrange` column that this gem calls `system_period`.

 ### Inserts